ZALA 421-12

 ZALA 421-12 is a micro miniature UAV developed and produced by the Izhevsk-based company ZALA Aero.
 It is a small, portable and reliable UAV platform.
-ZALA 421-12 is designed for front-line reconnaissance, overground and oversea surveillance.
+ZALA 421-12 is designed for front-line reconnaissance, overground and overseas surveillance.
 It takes 3 minutes to prepare ZALA for launching.
 The UAV is operated in the autonomous or semi-autonomous mode.